 19. Are there any pharmacies where BCBSTX has a discount?

 Yes, all participating pharmacies offer members the BCBSTX contracted rates.
 You can minimize your coinsurance by shopping for the best price at any of our participating pharmacies.
 Or you may save by using either of our mail-order pharmacies, AllianceRx Walgreens Pharmacy or Express Scripts® Pharmacy.

 Visit AllianceRx Walgreens Pharmacy or Express Scripts® Pharmacy to learn more.

-Prime Therapeutics LLC has an ownership interest in AllianceRx Walgreens Pharmacy, a central specialty pharmacy and home delivery pharmacy.
-Prime Therapeutics LLC, provides pharmacy benefit management services for Blue Cross and Blue Shield of Texas and is owned by 18 Blue Cross and Blue Shield Plans, subsidiaries or affiliates of those plans.
+AllianceRx Walgreens Pharmacy, a central specialty and home delivery pharmacy, is contracted to provide mail pharmacy services to members of Blue Cross and Blue Shield of Texas.
+Prime Therapeutics LLC provides pharmacy benefit management services for Blue Cross and Blue Shield of Texas and is owned by 18 Blue Cross and Blue Shield Plans, subsidiaries or affiliates of those plans.

 Express Scripts® Pharmacy is a pharmacy that is contracted to provide mail pharmacy services to members of BCBSTX.
 The relationship between Express Scripts® Pharmacy and BCBSTX is that of independent contractors.
 Express Scripts® Pharmacy is a trademark of Express Scripts Strategic Development, Inc.

 Express Scripts® is an independent company and is solely responsible for the products and services that it provides.

 20. What happens after I enroll in a plan?